NigelEarle/AWS-CSA-Notes-2018/EC2/Exam-tips/README.md

 ## EC2 Instance Run Down

-- **On Demand** - allows you to pay a fixed rate by the hour (or second) with not commitement
+- **On Demand** - allows you to pay a fixed rate by the hour (or second) with not commitment

 - **Reserved** - provides you with the capacity reservation, and offer a significant discount on the hourly charge for an instance.
 1 year or 3 year terms

-- **Spot** - Enables you to bid whatever price you want for instane capacity, providing for even greater savings if your applications have flexible start and end times
+- **Spot** - Enables you to bid whatever price you want for instant capacity, providing for even greater savings if your applications have flexible start and end times

 - **Dedicated Hosts** - Physical EC2 server dedicated for your use.
 Dedicated Hosts can help reduce costs by allowing you to use your existing server-bound software license

 **_Important Note!!_**

 If a Spot instance is terminated by Amazon EC2, you will not be charged for a partial hour of usage.
-However, if you terminatethe instance yourself, you will be charged for the complete hour in which the instance ran.
+However, if you terminate the instance yourself, you will be charged for the complete hour in which the instance ran.

 ## Instance Types